strapi/documentation/docusaurus/docs/dev-docs/providers.md

 ## Creating private providers

-You can configure a provider to be private, which means that asset URLs will be signed for secure access.
-To enable private providers, you need to implement the `isPrivate()` method and return `true`.
+You can set up a private provider, meaning that every asset URL displayed in the Content Manager will be signed for secure access.

+To enable private providers, you must implement the `isPrivate()` method and return `true`.

 ### How It Works